ni/nidaqmx-python/README.rst

 NI-DAQmx physical channel naming convention.
 Refer to `NI-DAQmx Channel <https://www.ni.com/docs/en-US/bundle/ni-daqmx/page/chans.html>`_ for more information.

-Example code that adds an analog input channel to a task, configures the range, and reads data.
+Example code that adds an analog input channel to a task, configures the range, and reads data:

 .. code-block:: python